basisjs/basisjs-tools/README.md

 Basis works with many various paths, and often it is relative paths.
 There are two general rules for relative path resolving.

-* if path defined in config file (`basis.config`) it resolves to config file directory
+* path defined in config file (`basis.config`) resolves to config file directory

-* if path defined in command line it resolves to current working directory
+* path defined in command line resolves to current working directory

 ## Tools

+### Create

+Create command helps generate code.
+As example, to create default application file structure, run command:

+        $ basis create app myapp

+That command creating directory `myapp` and other directories and files by default template.

 ### Server